Skip to content

 The rose flower (Rosa spp.) is a widely cultivated ornamental plant known for its fragrant blooms and use in gardens, perfumes, and skincare products.
 While generally well-tolerated, some individuals may experience allergic reactions or sensitivities to roses due to their pollen, fragrance compounds, or contact allergens.

-🤔 Why Do I Have an Intolerance to Rose Flowers?
+🤔 Why Do I Have a Sensitivity to Rose Flowers?

 Reactions to roses can be triggered by pollen, fragrance chemicals, or skin contact.